What you will learn

 - How Neste is helping sustainabale aviation fuel take off in California

-- How renewable diesel is helping keep California's medium and heavy duty road vehicles mocing with signficantly less emissions.
+- How renewable diesel is helping keep California's medium and heavy duty road vehicles moving with less emissions.

 Neste, the world's leading producer of renewable diesel and sustainable aviation fuel made from waste and residue materials, is investing to help businesses and cities in California achieve their climate goals.

-However, reducing carbon emissions from some segments of the transport sector will be challenging.
-Heavy road transport, which includes big rigs, cement mixers, emergency response vehicles, tractors, and many other large vehicles, is recognized as hard to electrify.
+However, reducing carbon emissions from some segments of the transportation sector will be challenging.
+Medium and heavy road transportation, which includes big rigs, cement mixers, emergency response vehicles, tractors, and many other large vehicles, is recognized as hard to electrify.
 Similarly, the aviation industry will continue to rely on liquid fuels in the decades ahead.

 “This is where advanced biofuels come in,” said Jeremy Baines, President of Neste US.
 “For the past decade, Neste’s renewable diesel has enabled California businesses and cities to significantly reduce greenhouse gas emissions and pollution.
 Our fuel has played a major role in the success of the state’s low carbon fuel standard, replacing more than 1.6 billion gallons of fossil diesel.”